cbtham/rhoai-genai-workshop/README.md

 # Guide To Deploy AI Models on Red Hat OpenShift AI (RHOAI)

+## Overview
+1. Walkthrough of the provisioned environment, Red Hat Openshift AI Dashboard

+1. Create and connect to the Object Store

+1. Deploy a generative AI model with serving endpoint

+1. Create and use a custom workbench with the deployed inference server

+1. QnA with Retrieval Augmented Generation

+1. Monitor the deployed model

 ## Prerequisites

 A cluster that has been properly configured for model serving.
 If cluster is not yet properly configured follow the [Guide to Configuring RHOAI for Model Deployment](https://github.com/IsaiahStapleton/rhoai-config-guide)